apidojo/api-documentation/source/index.html.md

 Some of our private APIs get redirected to other links because of new update made by RapidAPI.
 Please see the short video clip at <a href='https://www.youtube.com/watch?v=Ypf_938bJzA'  target='_blank'>https://www.youtube.com/watch?v=Ypf_938bJzA</a> to know how to overcome this issue and access the API normally.

+We have reported the issue to RapidAPI, we need to wait for them and a hot fix released.

 # Bloomberg API

 ## market/auto-complete